A look at what's on offer in the latest M&S £10 Dine In meal deal, which is available in stores now.

 - Our Best Ever macaroni cheese (V)

-- Gastropub butternut and red onion en croutes (Ve)
+- Gastropub pulled beef and porcini en croutes

 - Triple-cooked chips